ltoscano/Y-Flow/Team.md

 Development Team
 =====
-The following people contributed to the development of the MatchZoo project：
+The following people contributed to the development of the Y-Flow project：

 - **Yixing Fan (Team Leader)**
     - PhD. student from Institute of Computing Technology, Chinese Academy of Sciences,